Suggested links

 Consider Part-Time or Flexible Work

-Working part-time or in a flexible position can be a helpful way to balance your recovery with your career.
-It can allow you to prioritize your recovery and attend meetings or therapy sessions as needed while still earning an income.
+Working part-time or in a flexible position can be a helpful way to balance recovery with your career.
+It allows you to prioritize your recovery and attend meetings or therapy sessions as needed while still earning an income.

-Part-time or flexible work is also a good option if you are looking to ease back into the workforce after some time in recovery.
+Part-time or flexible work is also a good option if you are looking to ease back into the workforce after some recovery time.

 Be Open and Honest with Potential Employers

-Being open and honest about your recovery with potential employers can help you find a supportive and understanding work environment.
+Being open and honest about your recovery with prospective employers can help you find a supportive and understanding work environment.

 Understand Your Rights